 Growing up in fundamentalist Alabama one is so cocksure of their great faith and study of the word of G-d – then you visit or live in the Middle East and meet Christians whose ancestors worshiped in a church site that was almost 2,000 years old – with traditions longer than the age of our country, and while most Europeans were still worshiping deer antlers and trees in Europe (not that there is anything wrong with that) many of the Middle East were praising the name of the Christ on earth.
 Life is complicated and then we can read of the destroyed shrines and temples to mother G-ddesses and G-ds of our ancestors for 1,000s of years more and wonder if they also judged only by color.

-I roll over in frustration at the bias against any black person or brown by anyone but of course particularly from those who profess Christianity – What color was Jesus?
+I roll over in frustration at the bias against any black person or brown by anyone but of course particularly from those who profess Christianity –

 How can you tell a child, a person, day after day, and year after year, they have been nobodies for roughly 400 years, or 4,000, or 4?
 How can there be usefulness in telling a generation to hate?
 Where was the first ‘difference’ resulting in bigotry?
 What was this about?